kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

 :command:`btrfs filesystem` is used to perform several whole filesystem level tasks, including all the regular filesystem operations like resizing, space stats, label setting/getting, and defragmentation.
-There are other whole filesystem tasks like scrub or balance that are grouped in separate commands.
+There are other whole filesystem tasks like scrub or balance that are grouped in separate commands (:doc:`btrfs-scrub`, :doc:`btrfs-balance`).

 SUBCOMMAND
 ----------